scylladb/scylladb/docs/docker-hub.md

 ## Configuring resource limits

-Scylla utilizes all CPUs and all memory by default.
+The Scylla docker image defaults to running on overprovisioned mode and won't apply any CPU pinning optimizations, which it normally does in non-containerized environments.
-To configure resource limits for your Docker container, you can use the `--smp`, `--memory`, and `--cpuset` command line options documented in the section "Command-line options".
+For better performance, it is recommended to configure resource limits for your Docker container using the `--smp`, `--memory`, and `--cpuset` command line options, as well as disabling the overprovisioned flag as documented in the section "Command-line options".

-If you run multiple Scylla instances on the same machine, it is highly recommended that you enable the `--overprovisioned` command line option, which enables certain optimizations for Scylla to run efficiently in an overprovisioned environment.

 ## Restart Scylla